sunil-gumatimath/database-notebook/indexes/README.md

 ## Current Status

-This folder currently serves as a placeholder.
-SQL files (`.sql`) detailing indexing concepts are yet to be added.
+This folder contains content on database views rather than indexes.
+The [`indexes/indexes.sql`](indexes/indexes.sql) file includes examples of creating, querying, and dropping views.
+SQL files specifically detailing indexing concepts are yet to be added.

 ## Planned Topics